Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

-Lay the Base
+6. Lay the Base Material

 Compacting the base layer ensures good stability under the pavers.
 Laying it only 2” at a time ensures that the entire base is compacted properly.
 The base layer can be watered to help the compacting.
 Continue adding and compacting base material until the right height for the base has been reached.
 Be sure to lay the base outside the patio area to ensure the pavers at the edges are stable.

-The Sand Layer
+8. Pour a Sand Layer

 Work from the existing patio out, laying the pavers in straight lines in the sand.
-They should be laid directly into the sand where they will sit, not slid into place as this will displace the sand beneath, and should be 1/8” apart.
+They should be laid directly into the sand where they will sit, not slid into place, as this will displace the sand beneath and should be 1/8” apart.

-Lay all of the whole pavers first then come back to make the necessary cuts at the edges.
+Lay all of the whole pavers first, then come back to make the necessary cuts at the edges.
 Pavers can be cut using a masonry saw.
 Be sure to use safety goggles and follow all of the manufacturer’s safety guidelines.

 After all the pavers are laid, use the plate compactor to tamp the pavers into the sand.
 Finish the project by sweeping a fine sand into the joints between pavers.
 This will lock the pavers into place.
 Sand will probably need to be swept into the joints a few times as it will settle with use and rain.